KriztoferY/cppdsa-queue/README.md

 A modern C++ (header-only) library that provides generic implementations of the Queue ADT and related algorithms.

+Two implementations of the Queue ADT are included in the project off the shelf:

+* `dsa::CircArrayQueue` : Circular array based implementation

+* `dsa::SLListQueue` : Singly linked list based implementation

 Different implementations of the Queue ADT are defined in separate header files.

 ```cpp